-Before we go any further, there is something that you have to understand.
-The 1% is not an exact mathematical construct.
-It’s an idea.
-You might not be the sharpest with numbers, but you get the idea of how rare something is if it only occurs in 1% of the population.
+You may not be great with numbers, but you understand the rarity of something if it only occurs in 1% of the population.

-I don’t consider myself in the 1%, but I think I am closer this year than I was last year.
+I don’t consider myself part of the 1%, but I’m closer this year than last.
 This is the power of intent.
 Because I’m trying to be better and make my environment a reflection of my mind, as I improve those around me improve.
-This is a significant part of being in the 1%.
-Think of the 1% as a theoretical limit that you are always trying to approach in your life.
-Here are 10 habits that will help you reach this theoretical destination in reality.

 Kaizen, the way of the 1%, focuses on small wins and circumstance.
 A small win every day eventually looks like a big win.
 A cumulative gradual change to circumstance makes one appear to be lucky in their timing.